Evidence For Turbulent Concentration In Particle-Laden Midplane Layers of Planet-Forming Disks: Discussion

-In Sec. \ref{sec:driving_mechanism}, we have discussed why, contrary to the general consensus, SI is not the primary driver of turbulence in the particle-laden midplane layer, at least for the Stokes number range used in this paper, \NewEditv{that is most realistic for nebula applications}.
+In Sec. \ref{sec:driving_mechanism}, we have discussed why we believe SI is not the primary driver of turbulence in the particle-laden midplane layer, at least for the Stokes number range used in this paper, \NewEditv{that is most realistic for nebula applications}.
 It is also important to identify the mechanism that clusters particles at the small scale, something more directly related to the question of planetesimal formation.
 SI has been the preferred mechanism for planetesimal formation for the last decade or more.
 The discussion in Sec. \ref{sec:driving_mechanism} elucidates that at relevant scales, SI is weak and overwhelmingly suppressed by the local eddies at the layer-turbulence injection scales.
-Hence, it is quite unlikely that the small scale particle dynamics and the clustering at those scales are at all influenced by SI, but instead most likely a direct consequence of the robust operation of TC.
+Hence, it is quite unlikely that the small scale particle dynamics and the clustering at those scales are at all influenced by SI, but instead most likely a direct consequence of the robust operation of TC, as elaborated upon in Section \ref{TCalways}.

-As discussed in Sec. \ref{sec:st0p3}, attainment of maximum intermittency in the particle density field, and hence the likelihod of seeing small scale clustering beyond the Roche density by TC, is requires resolving the St$_{\ell}=0.3$ scale.
-Thus, seeing the formation of planetesimal forming bound clumps at the midplane of protoplanetary disks by TC in numerical models is resolution dependent.
-Interestingly, there are evidences of this effect already present in the literature.
+As discussed in Sec. \ref{RDFs}, attaining maximum intermittency in the particle density field—and hence maximizing the likelihood of TC-driven clustering to densities exceeding the Roche threshold—requires, at minimum, resolving the $\St_{\ell}=\order{1}$ scale.
+Moreover, as the RDF analysis presented in Sec. \ref{RDFs} suggests, resolving even smaller length scales may \REV{actually} be necessary.
+Thus, detecting the formation of planetesimal forming bound clumps at the midplane of protoplanetary disks by TC in numerical models is resolution dependent.

+Interestingly, there is evidence of this effect already present in the literature.
 For example, \citet{Li_Youdin_2021} found no strong clumping for St$_K=0.01$ with a dust-to-gas mass ratio $Z < 0.02$ (2\% of the solar metallicity) with a resolution of $1280$ grids per gas scale height.
-However, doubling resolution with the same domain size as \citet{Li_Youdin_2021}, \citet{Lim_etal_2025a} revealed strong clumping for the same value of St$_K$ with $Z=0.013$ and $0.01$.
+However, when doubling resolution with the same domain size as \citet{Li_Youdin_2021}, \citet{Lim_etal_2025a} revealed strong clumping for the same value of St$_K$ with $Z=0.013$ and $0.01$.
 Although no turbulent energy spectra were provided by \citet{Lim_etal_2025a} we conjecture that by increasing the resolution, \citet{Lim_etal_2025a} resolved scales closer to St$_{\ell}=0.3$, or even exceeding it, revealing elevated small scale clustering reaching beyond the local Roche density.